 - Tax Abatements The City of Plano offers tax abatement on improvements to real and business personal property as directed under Chapter 312 of the Texas Tax Code.
 The abatements allow the City to designate tax reinvestment zones and negotiate tax abatement agreements with applicants with underlying goals to further economic development in Plano.
 Real Property abatements are offered to applicants that pursue the construction of new or expanded facilities in which to house the applicable project.
-The abatement applies to the assessed value of the improvements made.
-Business Personal Property abatements are offered to applicants that pursue the purchase or long-term lease of existing facilities.
+The abatement agreements are offered to applicants that pursue the construction of new or expanded facilities in which to house the applicable project.
+The abatement agreements are offered to applicants that pursue the purchase or long-term lease of existing facilities.
 The abatement applies to the assessed value of new personal property brought into the taxing jurisdiction.
 Property taxes abated under this program in fiscal year 2024 are \$5,118,589. - Economic Development In 2006, a property tax increase of two-cents per \$100 valuation was approved by City Council that is dedicated to economic development.
 Chapter 380 of the Texas